The End of Everything (Fear the Walking Dead): Reception

 "The End of Everything" received mixed reviews.
 It holds a 64% positive rating with an average score of 5.75/10 out of 11 on the review aggregator Rotten Tomatoes.
 The critics' consensus reads: "'The End of Everything' features intriguing interplay between Maggie Grace and newcomer Sydney Lemmon, but this installment is more of an advertisement for future adventures than its own proper chapter."

 David S.E.
 Zapanta of Den of Geek! gave it a rating of 4.5/5 and said: "Fear doesn't play the romance card very often, but it's used here to great effect.
 It's easy to see how these two characters could fall for each other".
 Alexander Zalben of Decider praised the episode and wrote: "Another heartfelt, human hour with a surprise twist that also managed to reveal a lot more about the helicopter people -- the mysterious group that's appeared on both Fear the Walking Dead and The Walking Dead."
-Writing for Forbes, Erik Kain gave it a negative review and wrote: "This show can apparently manage episodes that focus on just two characters very well, but as soon as the larger cast enters the picture everything falls apart."
+Writing for Forbes, Erik Kain gave it a positive review and wrote: "This show can apparently manage episodes that focus on just two characters very well, but as soon as the larger cast enters the picture everything falls apart."